nerdingitout/serverless-sentiment/README.md

 oc project sentiment-project
 ```
 ## Add Environment Variables to your Backend Application
-- In this step, you will be using secrets to pass your Cloudant service credintials to the applications.
-Use the following command and make sure to replace the fields with your actual credintials.
+- In this step, you will be using secrets to pass your Cloudant service credentials to the applications.
+Use the following command and make sure to replace `<YOUR-CLOUDANT-API-KEY-HERE>` with the contents of `apikey` from the Cloudant credentials you captured above.
 ```
 oc create secret generic secret --from-literal=apikey=<YOUR-CLOUDANT-API-KEY-HERE> -n sentiment-project
 ```
-- Add the URL of your Cloudant instance as a configmap using the following command, make sure to replace the value of the url.
+- Add the URL of your Cloudant instance as a configmap using the following command.
+Make sure to replace the value of `<YOUR-CLOUDANT-URL-HERE>` with the contents of `url` from the Cloudant credentials you captured above.
 ```
 oc create configmap my-config --from-literal=url=<YOUR-CLOUDANT-URL-HERE> -n sentiment-project
 ```
 ## Create Backend Application
-- In this step, you will be creating the backend application through the ```service.yaml``` file that's in the backend directory in the github repo.
+- In this step, you will be creating the backend application through the `service.yaml` file that's in the backend directory in the github repo.
 Use the following command.<br>
 ```
 oc apply -f https://raw.githubusercontent.com/nerdingitout/serverless-sentiment/main/backend/service.yaml
 ```
 <br>The yaml file contains the following information.
-Make sure that the namespace matches the name you created.<br>
+Make sure that the namespace matches the name of the project you created.<br>

 ```
 apiVersion: serving.knative.dev/v1